(A) Definitions for this rule:

 (iii) The content, handling, storage, and retention of consumer records; and,

 (iv) Personnel matters, including job descriptions, qualifications to provide the service, performance appraisals, retaining records of orientation training, and employee ethical standards.

 (c) The provider shall make its policies and procedures available to any employee and to ODA (or ODA's designee) any time an employee or ODA (or ODA's designee) requests a policy or procedure.

 (4) PCA training:

-(b) Additional training: The provider shall conduct additional training and skill testing by return demonstration of PCAs who are expected to provide tasks that are not included in the training topics listed in paragraph (B)(2)(a)(iii) of this rule.
+(b) Additional training: The provider shall conduct additional training and skill testing by return demonstration of PCAs who are expected to provide tasks that are not included in the subject areas listed under paragraph (B)(2)(a) of the rule.

 (5) PCA supervision: